 Disclaimers: See Part 1

 Additional Note (Please Read): ): This story is tied in with, The Conqueror & Ri: A Twist of Destiny.
-If you have not read both story's chapters preceding this one, you should do so.
-Also I would like to thank the readers that take time out for my stories, especially Silvermoonlight, Bexteron, Nancy G aka Bumbling Bard and Marijke Bush.
-Your comments mean a ton to me.
-Enjoy! :-)
+If you have not read both story's chapters preceding this one, you should do so now.
+Thank you all for reading and I hope you enjoy the chapter.

 Feedback always welcomed, sometimes needed at, Alexjanos612@yahoo.com

 A Turn of Fate,

 The Warrior Princess saw that Gabrielle had red-rimmed eyes, suspecting her own were probably the same color from crying and tiredness.

 Gabrielle looked at Xena to see her appearance was worse for wear also.
 'She looks worn out, and her eyes are colored like rubies.
 Must be from exhaustion after staying up all night thinking about Akemi and Japa.'